-Seven point two (7.2) days (fifty-four (54.0) hours) per year for those working an average of fifteen (15) hours per week per calendar year or a proportionate amount depending on time worked.
+Seven point two (7.2) days (fifty-four (54.0) hours) per year for those working an average of fifteen (15) hours per week per calendar year or a proportionate amount depending on time worked or the minimum standards for paid illness or injury leave pursuant to the Employment Standards Act, whichever is greater.
 All sick leave credits shall be paid in conformity with Article 31.